How to setup a ticket bot

 • Channel category: The channel category to create tickets within.

-• Welcome message: The welcome message is displayed in the Ticket upon opening.
-Max limit of 1024 characters due to Discord restrictions.
-Use placeholders and formatting for links, emojis, roles, or usernames.
+• Welcome message: The welcome message is displayed in the ticket upon opening.
+There is a max limit of 1024 characters due to Discord restrictions.
+Utilize Tickets placeholders and Discord message formatting for links, emojis, roles, or usernames.

 Context Menu